xieqin74123/SA-GPR/README.rst

 1. Calculation of the similarities (kernels) between molecules/bulk systems.
 2. Minimization of the prediction error and generation of the weights for prediction.

-These two steps are applied by running two different Python scripts: sa-gpr-kernels.py computes the kernels (step 1) and sa-gpr-apply.py carried out the regression (step 2).
+These two steps are applied by running two different Python scripts: sa-gpr-kernels.py computes the kernels (step 1) and sa-gpr-apply.py carries out the regression (step 2).

 Examples
 ========